Road safety education

 - 1 metre when the speed limit is 60km/h or less

 The rule is designed to reduce the chance of a crash when a vehicle passes a bicycle rider.

 Drivers who do not comply with the rule may receive a $330 fine and two demerit points.

 We work in partnership with NSW Roads and Maritime Services to deliver the Local Government Road Safety Program.
 This program allows our Road Safety Officer to implement community education campaigns that target road safety at a local level.

-For more information about community road safety education initiatives, please contact Kate McDougall, our Road Safety Officer.
+For enquiries about community road safety education initiatives, please contact our Road Safety Officer, Kate McDougal.